grischaerbe/phatty/README.md

   required: [TransformComponent, SpriteComponent]
 })
 class AnimationComponent extends Component {
-  // Component will only be added if TransformComponent and SpriteComponent exist
+  // Component will only be added if TransformComponent and
-  // Will throw an error if requirements are not met
+  // SpriteComponent exist, will throw an error if requirements
-}

-// Combine both
-@component({
-  priority: 1,
-  required: [PhysicsComponent]
-})
-class LateUpdateComponent extends Component {
-  // ...
+  // are not met.
 }
 ```